ARBUCHELI/EXERCISE-DEPLOYING-RUNTIME-PACKAGE/README.md

 The runtime package of the <code>vtune_project</code> has already been uploaded in the workspace.
 If you want to deploy your own application, then you can upload it and try it out.

 You will find detailed instructions on how to deploy your runtime package [here](https://docs.openvinotoolkit.org/latest/_docs_install_guides_deployment_manager_tool.html).

+Don't forge to source the OpenVINO environment.

+Be sure to try the following:

+* Uncompress the runtime package
+* Install the dependencies present in the /openvino/install_dependencies folder of the uncompressed runtime package
+* Source the OpenVINO Environment present in /bin/setupvars.sh
+* Deploy the application on the CPU on this workspace